Mike Jones (footballer)

-Michael David Jones (born 15 August 1987) is an English professional footballer who plays as a centre midfielder for Chesterfield.
+Michael David Jones (born 15 August 1987) is an English former professional footballer who played as a midfielder.

-Jones attended St Anne’s Primary school in Rock Ferry and later St John Plessington Catholic High School.

-As a child Jones was an avid Tranmere Rovers fan.

 Career

 Tranmere Rovers

 Jones progressed through the youth ranks at hometown club Tranmere Rovers.
 He made his debut on 6 May 2006 in a 2–0 loss to Doncaster Rovers at Prenton Park.
 He made his first appearance of the following season in a 4–2 FA Cup win against Conference team Woking.
 On 8 January 2007, Jones signed on loan for League Two team Shrewsbury Town on an initial one-month deal.
 He made his debut on 13 January and scored as Shrewsbury drew 1–1 away to Lincoln City.
 The loan deal was extended and he went on to make 14 appearances for Shrewsbury before returning to Tranmere at the end of the season.
 He made his first appearance of the 2007–08 season in a 1–0 home loss to Morecambe in the Football League Trophy on 4 September 2007.
 He scored his first goal for Tranmere in what was his final game for the club, in a 3–1 loss against Oldham at Boundary Park on 8 March 2008.
 He was released by Tranmere at the end of the season.